 - Lab Results.
 Only buy products that have third party lab results available on their website to ensure the actual mg of CBD advertised is indeed in the product, and the THC level is < 0.3%, as THC is what makes you “high” and can be very harmful to dogs.

-She chose Blue Bird Botanical’s Companion CBD Capsules for Moose (Neither Stacey nor JW are in any way associated with this company.) and gives him 2 capsules a day, at a cost of approximately $75 a month.
+She chose Blue Bird Botanical’s CBD Oil for Pets for Moose (Neither Stacey nor JW are in any way associated with this company.) and gives him the recommended dosage a day, at a cost of approximately $75 a month.

 CBD’s Potential Benefits for Dogs